 Introduction to Ruby On Rails Language

-Ever heard of Ruby on Rails language?
-If you are interested in web development or have been studying it for a while, chances are that you would have heard about it.
-It is, simply put, a popular language for web development.
-If you are a seasoned or budding web developer curious about Ruby on Rails language, this could be a good starting point to your journey into this beautiful language.
+Have you ever heard of the Ruby on Rails language?
+If you are interested in web development or have been studying it for a while, you would have heard about it.
+It is, put, a popular language for web development.
+If you are a seasoned or budding web developer curious about the Ruby on Rails language, this could be a good starting point for your journey into this beautiful language.
 You may also know other web development forms like PHP, Perl, Java, and Python.

 History of Ruby on Rails Language

-Ruby on Rails language was developed all the way back in 2004, David Heinemeier Hansson, who chose a then relatively obscure programming language called Ruby because he thought that Java and PHP were not flexible or powerful enough.
-He developed Rails, his own web development framework using Ruby based on simple, existing and proven ideas, instead of using brand new, experimental ones.
-The success of Ruby on Rails language has largely been because it is based on these well-established paradigms.
+Ruby on Rails language was developed in 2004 by David Heinemeier Hansson, who chose a relatively obscure programming language called Ruby because he thought that Java and PHP were not flexible or powerful enough.
+He developed Rails, his web development framework using Ruby based on simple, existing, and proven ideas instead of brand-new, experimental ones.
+The Ruby on Rails language’s success has primarily been based on these well-established paradigms.

 It is a framework based on the model-view-controller pattern that splits an application into three parts: